 - 1 cup onion diced

 - 2 cups whole milk

 - 1/4 teaspoon cayenne pepper

-- Add garlic, thyme, white pepper, cumin, and poblano peppers.
+- Add garlic, thyme, pepper and cumin.
 Cook until garlic is fragrant, about 30 seconds.

 - Add flour to pot and stir until flour is incorporated.
 Cook mixture for about three minutes, stirring constantly.

 - Add the chicken broth.
 Bring to a boil, then reduce heat to a simmer and cook until mixture begins to thicken, about 12 minutes.

 - Stir in whole milk, cayenne pepper, shredded chicken, wild rice and roasted peppers.
 Cook until mixture thickens again, about 5-10 minutes.

 - Season with salt and pepper to taste.

 I could dive into this bowl.
 The weather is also obscenely cold here now.
 Even for NYC.

 I have a feeling drowning myself in this luscious chowder could warm me up.